-An event that welcomes everyone in the community is important for our reputation and builds trust in our community.
-This includes people with disability.
-We know that there are over four million people with disability in Australia.
+An event that welcomes everyone in the community is important and builds trust in our community.
+There are over four million people with disability in Australia.
 In Wyndham, people with a disability make up 20% of the population, so there is significant benefit in ensuring that you run an accessible and inclusive event.